patryk126p/dss_ml_22/README.md

 1. Create account at [Weights & Biases](https://wandb.ai/site)
 2. Install requirements `pip install -r requirements.txt`
 3. Login to Weights & Biases from terminal `wandb login`
+4. To use pre-commit hooks execute: `pre-commit install`

 ### How to use this repo